Ztirom45/robot_arm/README.md

         - [x] max_len(motion_stak)

-### - frontend ui for commands

-### - TODO add gripper feedback and implement proper contoroll
+### - TODO: add gripper feedback and implement proper contoroll

 ## Hardware:
 - basic 9g servos like the SG92R
-- The Servos are moded to read position as it can be seen here:
+- The Servos are moded to read position, as it can be seen here:
     - https://www.youtube.com/watch?v=S7aVcis3ntk
     - https://www.instructables.com/Servo-Feedback-Hack-free/